U.S. Exchanges

 01 Diversified Sector Leadership

-Giants like BHP Billiton Ltd. (BHP) and Rio Tinto lead the market, providing multi-commodity exposure that hedges against price volatility in any single mineral.
+Giants like BHP Billiton Ltd. (BHP) lead the market.
+They provide multi-commodity exposure that hedges against price volatility in any single mineral.

 02 Copper & Critical Minerals Boom

-Large-cap copper producers are seeing record demand due to the global energy transition, while lithium miners project a +30% CAGR in battery demand through 2030.
+Large-cap copper producers are seeing record demand due to the global energy transition.
+Lithium miners project a +30% CAGR through 2030.

 03 Senior Gold Producer Stability

-Senior gold miners are maintaining All-In Sustaining Costs (AISC) between $1,400 and $1,600/oz, allowing for significant free cash flow generation with gold at $2,650/oz.
+Senior gold miners are maintaining All-In Sustaining Costs (AISC) near $1,400/oz.
+This allows for significant free cash flow with gold at $2,650/oz.

 04 High-Yield Dividend Potential

-Large-cap miners currently offer attractive dividend yields, with BHP and Rio Tinto yielding approximately 5.8% to 6.2%, outperforming traditional equity benchmarks.
+Large-cap miners currently offer attractive dividend yields.
+Top firms are yielding approximately 5.8% to 6.2%, outperforming traditional equity benchmarks.

-Ranking the world's most valuable mining companies based on 2026 market capitalization and production output across diverse commodity groups.
+Ranking the world's most valuable producers based on 2026 market capitalization and output across diverse commodity groups.

 Rank Ticker Company Primary Commodity Market Cap YTD % EV/EBITDA Div Yield